-In October, we will officially launch a financial support scheme and invite our allies and small-scale non-profit organisations to apply.
+We will officially launch a financial support scheme and invite our allies and small-scale non-profit organisations to apply.
 It will also be possible to nominate initiatives other than your own for the scheme.

 We would like to conclude this statement with a brief overview of all the steps that the Rotterdam Pride Foundation has taken recently:

 1. A direct reorganisation of a , for 90% new team.
 Some members of this team are temporary and will be replaced by people from Rotterdam who have the same vision as the current organisation.

 1. Two out of three board members step down.

 2. Open application sent out for new board members.

 August – 2020

 1. Getting together a fully new group of ambassadors, who also function as a sounding board for their specific community.

 2. Forming a 80% new board in collaboration with ambassadors and team.

 We want to emphasise once again that our organisation can only grow and learn through community input.
 So if you have feedback, tips or ideas, please email [email protected].
 Should this result in a more intensive collaboration, we will provide financial compensation for your efforts.
 We will keep you informed about the progress we are making, and we are looking forward to a wonderful new edition of Rotterdam Pride.